 Purple lovegrass (Eragrostis spectabilis) is a clump-forming, warm-season grass that produces clouds of tiny, purplish pink blooms in mid- or late summer into early fall; to around 18 inches tall.
 It’s tremendously photogenic in a meadow or naturalistic planting, but it self-sows freely, so think carefully about adding it to a typical garden border unless you don’t mind weeding out the seedlings.
 (I’m speaking from personal experience!)
-U.S. native; seed collected from wild plants in growing in my meadow.
+US native; these seeds are from wild plants in growing in my meadow in Bucks County, PA.
 Full sun.
 Perennial; Zones 4 to 9.

-2020-collected supply sold out.
-I expect to collect more in October 2021.
-Provenance is Bucks County, Pennsylvania.
+Collected in late September 2022.
 At least 20 seeds.
 Be aware that these fully-cleaned seeds are extremely small and won’t look like other grass seeds you may be familiar with.
+PA ecotype.